MBoretto/Docks/na62-farm/README.md

     sudo service docker restart

-##Stat the container
+##Start the container
-If the container has been buil correctly start it with:
+If the container has been build correctly start it with:

 	./run